Maria-Boza/Automatic-Plant-Waterer/index.md

 * 10 ml of water pumped

-If you would like to change the watering cycle click here.
+If you would like to change the watering cycle click [here](./water-cycle.md) .

 ## How to